calnix/stakingPro/Documentation/ContractExplanations.md

 1. ended: contract is ended, as dictated by its endTime.
 Users can only claim rewards and unstake.
 2. paused: contract is paused, all user functions revert.
 3. frozen: contract is frozen, all user functions revert except for emergencyExit().
 4. underMaintenance: contract is under maintenance, all user functions revert.
+Other privileged functions are also blocked.

 ### Pause/Unpause